 Either way, of course, you’ll also want to make sure the opt-in form is connected to an email follow-up sequence of your choosing.

 Does a Lead Magnet Have to Be a Digital Product?

 No, not necessarily!
 If you’re a retailer or a brick-and-mortar business, you can have great success giving away a coupon, free pass, or discount code in exchange for someone’s email address.

 A content upgrade is a specific kind of lead magnet designed especially to offer on one particular blog post.
 You can think of it as the milk to your blog post’s cookie, or the wine flight designed to pair with a good meal.
-It enhances the information you’ve learned in the post, and perhaps makes it easier for you to implement in your life.
+It enhances the information you’ve learned in the post and perhaps makes it easier for you to implement in your life.

-Leadpages helped popularize this strategy back in 2014, when the first savvy bloggers who’d happened upon it were seeing massively improved lead generation results.
+Leadpages helped popularize this strategy back in 2014 when the first savvy bloggers who’d happened upon it were seeing massively improved lead generation results.
 In this post, we broke down the essentials of the content upgrade for the first time and collected 21 excellent examples from around the web:

 There’s still plenty of inspiration to be found in that batch of successful content upgrades, though some of the visuals may be a little dated.
-To explore what bloggers had come up with in the year since we first heralded this strategy, we more recently published an update.
+To explore what bloggers had come up within the year since we first heralded this strategy, we more recently published an update.
 Check it out here: